JosephHowardWong/eval-news-article-NLP/ReadMe.md

 ## This is Udacity project #4

-### The functionality is to have the user enter a url and to have the sentiment of the page analyzed by Meaning Cloud API
+### The functionality is to have the user enter a url, have the sentiment of the page analyzed by Meaning Cloud API, and to update the UI with the analysis

 ### The requirements are as follows